Company secretarial services that keep you off the strike-off register

 See also: Companies House identity verificationCompany and accounting records (GOV.UK)

-How much do company secretarial services cost, and is it cheaper to do it myself?
+How much do company secretarial services fees come to, and is doing it yourself cheaper?

 Doing it yourself is not free, it just moves the cost.
 The direct Companies House charges are modest: £50 to file the confirmation statement online, or £110 by paper, plus the various form fees for changes during the year.
 The real cost is the time spent tracking review dates, the risk of a £150 to £1,500 late filing penalty if a deadline slips, and the knowledge gap that leads to a register being wrong or a PSC change going unreported.